Simple Search

 -

 You can find the evidence for a triple by clicking on the connecting link between two facets.
-This displays the publication evidences for the connection in the right panel.
+This displays the source of the data in a new pop-up facet.
+Clicking on "Show evidence" displays publication evidences for the connection in a new pop-up window.
 These are curated evidences for source databases.

 -